 Although the NH&UFS and UFMP are each stand-alone documents with their own Implementation Guides, effective implementation of this UFMP will require coordination with implementation of the NH&UFS, as well as adequate funding.
-This allocation of funds should be viewed not so much as an expense, but more as a cost-effective investment into Mississauga's sustainability that will help ensure the physical and mental well-being of the community, while also helping Mississauga mitigate and adapt to climate change.
+This allocation of funds is a cost-effective and necessary investment into Mississauga's sustainability.
+This investment recognizes that the City's continued growth and economic development are reliant on and enhanced by a healthy Natural Heritage System and Urban Forest within the city, and beyond, and will help ensure the physical and mental well-being of the community, while also helping Mississauga mitigate and adapt to climate change.